HarshGurnani/cse15l-lab-reports/LabReport2.md

 * Since we have now passed through half the length, we stop traversing, giving us the right answer.

 ## Part 3: Something I Learned

+One of the most useful things I learned during lab in weeks 2 and 3 was how to debug code efficiently.
+Prior to the lab, I had almost no experience with JUnit, apart from a little bit of testing I did for my programming assignment in CSE 12.
+The lab in week 3 taught me how to use the JUnit framework properly, and helped me track down bugs in my code.
+For example, for the LinkedListExample, I created new tests for all the methods that showed me bugs in the append() and first() functions, and I was able to fix them by moving the line `n.next = new Node(value, null);` outside of the while loop, and throwing an Exception if the root was null, respectively.
+In addition, by going through so many examples, I even got better at reading through code and figuring out which parts will not function as expected.